 See photos of Chris.

-Christine Miller‐Marcin, a Postulant for Holy Orders in the Diaconate of the Episcopal Church, founded Heart and Soul Ministry in 2012.
+Chris founded Heart and Soul Ministry in 2012.
 The ministry’s first volunteers came from St. Peter’s Episcopal Church and St. Jude The Apostle Catholic Church in Lewes.
-Her volunteer base has grown to over eighty!
+Her volunteer base has grown to over ninety!

 On November 16, 2017, Chris presented, as part of her Diaconate, a stimulating workshop on Capital Punishment.
 See photos here.